elastic/integrations/packages/pfsense/docs/README.md

 3. (Optional) Select a specific interface to use for forwarding
 4. Input the agent IP address and port as set via the integration config into the field _Remote log servers_ (e.g. 192.168.100.50:5140)
 5. Under _Remote Syslog Contents_ select what logs to forward to the agent
    * Select _Everything_ to forward all logs to the agent or select the individual services to forward.
 Any log entry not in the list above will be dropped.
 This will cause additional data to be sent to the agent and Elasticsearch.
 The firewall, VPN, DHCP, DNS, and Authentication (PHP-FPM) logs are able to be individually selected.
-In order to collect HAProxy or other "package" logs, the _Everything_ option must be selected.
+In order to collect HAProxy and Squid or other "package" logs, the _Everything_ option must be selected.

 **OPNsense Setup**
 1. Navigate to _System -> Settings -> Logging/Targets_